todistantlands/todistantlands.github.io/_drafts/2022-12-26-tablifier.md

 ### Note on multiple tables
 You only need to give the `class="random-table"` property to the highest-level tag for each list.
 Nested lists will be handled along with their parent list.
 However, if you have two or more *separate, non-nested* lists, each one will need the `class="random-table"` property.
 If you're new to HTML, finding the correct tags might take some trial and error.

-## I want to use it now
-Good!
-Use it!
-You have what you need.

-You're welcome to fiddle around with the code, experiment, iterate, etc. I would appreciate a link back to this page if you find it handy. :)

 ## What are its limits?
 Right now the Tablifier is pretty basic.
 It can't do weighted lists, and nested tables are each specific to one result.
 That means if you wanted a result that combines, say, a letter from A to C and a number from 1 to 3, you'd have to do it like this: